 “Attraction is beyond our will or ideas sometimes.” – Juliette Binoche

-The club opens up to the dance floor, and the flicker of her eyes connect with mine as the flashing lights shimmer on her, consumed in the darkness.
+The club opens up to the dance floor, and the flicker of her eyes connects with mine as the flashing lights shimmer on her, consumed in the darkness.

 My heart started racing.
 My head started pounding.
 It felt as if my mind was a missile and she was my target.
 I can’t recall ever having such an intense experience.
 It was like a tsunami of sexual desire destroying the town of my thoughts.
 I was so overwhelmed with the things happening inside.